mbudisic/MA321-Clarkson-F19/journal.md

 I will regularly check if you're maintaining your journal.
 At beginning of each class meeting, you will submit answers to the prompts on one (preferrably) sheet of three-hole punched paper.
 After I check that you completed your work, I'll return the sheet to you.
 Then you will put the sheet into your 3-hole binder to serve as a reference for the rest of the semester.

+Journal entries should contain:
+- summary of the reading
+- answers to questions
+- any musings/thoughts/questions about the material read

 ## Week 1
 ### Mon  -- Sep 2	-- Math Girls, Syllabus, Motivation articles